 In 1905, in Bennie Owen's first season as coach, Boyd Field was laid out just west of the present Field House.
 It was named for the University's first president, Dr. David Ross Boyd.
 A grandstand seated 500 and the field was surrounded by a thick Bois d'Arc hedge that was the despair of small boys trying to see the game without paying admission.

-In 1925, the first contest (a 7-0 win over Drake) was played in front of the red tile, brick and reinforced concrete stands on the west side of the field.
+In 1925, the first contest was played in front of the new stands on the west side of the field.
 The 16,000-seat Oklahoma Memorial Stadium, named in honor of University personnel who died in World War I, was erected at a cost of approximately $293,000.

 The stadium was dedicated at that year's homecoming game against Kansas.
 It was a cold, wet day and the muddy field was named after Owen, who became a charter member of the National Football Hall of Fame in 1951.